flowx-ai/docs-flowx/docs/platform-deep-dive/integrations/building-a-connector.md

 * the Docker Desktop app
 * an internet browser

-## Integrating a Connector in FLOWX.AI Designer
+## Integrating a connector in FLOWX.AI Designer

 To integrate and utilize the connector within FLOWX.AI Designer, follow these steps: